 In other words, if contractors dug up the ground and found historic artifacts, they could disregard the ruins below and immediately continue with their constructions.
 All without any preservation or study of the site, or the objects.

 Even if they found Gallo-Roman or Medieval ruins, burial grounds, roads, temples, etc…., nothing would have to be conserved.
 Ignore that history and keep on building!
+This article is a bit dense.
+But, stick with me and hopefully you will appreciate Inrap and its work with Tromelin.

+Obviously, tearing up and throwing away ancient ruins was not good.
 After multiple scandals involving the destruction of large and significant finds around the turn of the 21st century, France enacted laws that require an archeological study of building sites.
 Inrap is the department tasked with preventing the loss of archeological heritage on land, and in water, and providing the results of those studies to the public.
 Inrap is short for, “Institut national de recherches archéologiques préventives.”
 Or, in English, “French National Institute for Preventive Archaeological Research.”

 This is a tremendous task given that the land of France is dotted with scattered sites from pre-written history, to Roman times, to sites as recent as WWI and WWII.
 The published results from Inrap’s work are fascinating and widely diverse.
 It seems that the archeologists are finding more and more mesmerizing works every day!